 Relative to $\MKA$, backward diamonds correspond to sup-preserving forward transformers and forward boxes to inf-preserving backward transformers in the opposite quantale, where the lattice has been dualised and the order of composition been swapped.
 An analogous correspondence holds for forward diamonds and backward boxes.
 Sup- and inf-preserving transformers over complete lattices are less general than $\MKA$ in that preservation of arbitrary sups or infs is required, whereas that of $\MKA$ is restricted to finite sups and infs.
 Isotone transformers, however, are more general, as not even finite sups or infs need to be preserved, and finite sup- or inf-preservation implies order preservation.

 We are mainly using the $\wlp$ operator for verification condition generation and hence briefly outline $\wlp$s for conditionals and loops in this setting.
-We assume that the underlying lattice $L$ is a complete boolean algebra.
+We assume that the underlying lattice $L$ is a complete boolean algebra, that is, a complete lattice as well as a complemented distributive lattice.
 We can then lift elements of $L$ to $\wlp$s as $|p]q= p \to q$ and define, in $\mathcal{T}_\le(L^\mathit{op})$,

 In $\mathcal{T}_\sqcap(L)$, we even obtain

 These equations allow generating verification conditions as with (\ref{eq:wlp-cond}) and (\ref{eq:wlp-loop}) from Section~\ref{sec:mka-pt}.
 Overall, our Isabelle components for lattice-based predicate transformers in the Archive of Formal Proofs~\cite{afp:transem} contain essentially the same equations and rules for verification condition generation as those for $\MKA$.